xremap/xremap/doc/running_as_system_service.md

 RuntimeDirectory=xremap
 RuntimeDirectoryMode=0755
 RuntimeDirectoryPreserve=yes
+Environment=RUST_LOG=warn # The default logging level

-# Add two lines for each xremap-{username} group created above, replacing
+# Uncomment the following lines for the socket variant.
-# {username} and {uid} for each.
-Otherwise, comment or remove these lines.
+# Remember to enter the right username and their corresponding uid.
+# To get the uid of the current user run "id" in the terminal, and `sudo -u username id` for other users.
+#ExecStartPre=install --directory --mode 2770 --owner xremap --group xremap-username1 /run/xremap/uid
+#SupplementaryGroups=xremap-username1
-ExecStartPre=install --directory --mode 2770 --owner xremap --group xremap-{username} /run/xremap/{uid}
+#ExecStartPre=install --directory --mode 2770 --owner xremap --group xremap-username2 /run/xremap/uid
-SupplementaryGroups=xremap-{username}
+#SupplementaryGroups=xremap-username2

 [Install]
 WantedBy=default.target